Qiskit/documentation/docs/api/qiskit/dev/synthesis.md

 Synthesis of a stabilizer state into layers.

-It provides a similar decomposition to the synthesis described in Lemma 8 of Bravyi and Maslov, without the initial Hadamard-free sub-circuit which do not affect the stabilizer state.
+It provides a similar decomposition to the synthesis described in Lemma 8 of reference \[1], without the initial Hadamard-free sub-circuit which do not affect the stabilizer state.

 For example, a 5-qubit stabilizer state is decomposed into the following layers: